Sherith Israel's first Rabbi, Herman Salzman

 Rabbi Posner and Congregants burning the mortgage.
 L-R, William Schlanger, Rabbi Zalman Posner, Harry Stern, Ben Walter, Gene Heller

 2005, its centennial, was another notable year for Congregation Sherith Israel.
 Rabbi Saul Strosberg, a graduate of Yeshivat Chovevei Torah, joined Sherith Israel as its spiritual leader in 2005.
 Rabbi Saul and his wife Daniella Pressner, principal of Akiva School, have attracted many new young families to the synagogue.
 2005 also saw Sherith Israel elect its first woman president.
 Also in 2005, the Shul commenced the rejuvenation of the physical plant, including the construction of new steps for the Bowling Avenue entrance and renovations of the Liff Auditorium, the complex housing the chapel and offices, the main sanctuary, and the West End Avenue main entrance.
-Our assistant rabbi, Aaron Finkelstein, came to us from New York with his wife, Julie Sugar, in 2014.

 As has been the case for over half a century, all are welcome at Sherith Israel.
 Our congregation is an eclectic mix of people from a variety of religious backgrounds.
 Some are “strictly Orthodox,” while others are from Conservative or even Reform backgrounds.
 Others are in the midst of spiritual journeys where Judaism may be their final port.
 Whatever their situation, many people during the last 110 years have found a happy home at Congregation Sherith Israel in Nashville.